puppup420247-org/EdgeEnterprise/edgeenterprise/deploy-edge-with-configuration-manager.md

 ![Applications](./media/edge-ent-deployment-sccm/edge-ent-create-app-8.png)

-## Examine the properties of the application and its deployment type
+## Change application properties and deployment settings

-Now that you've created an application, you can refine the application settings if you need to.
-To look at the application properties, select the application, and then, in the **Home** tab in the **Properties** group, click **Properties**.
+After you create an application, you can refine the application settings if you need to.
+To look at the application properties:

+- select the application
+- in **Home**>**Properties**, click **Properties**.

    ![Configure the application properties](./media/edge-ent-deployment-sccm/edge-ent-create-app-req-1.png)

- In the **<application name\> Application Properties** dialog box, you'll see many items that you can configure to refine the behavior of the application.
-For details about all the settings you can configure, see [Create applications](https://docs.microsoft.com/sccm/apps/deploy-use/create-applications).
-For the purposes of this example, you'll just be changing some properties of the application's deployment type.
+ In the **<application name\> Application Properties** dialog page, you'll see a tabbed view of the items that you can configure to change the behavior of the application.
+For more information about the settings you can configure, see [Create applications](https://docs.microsoft.com/sccm/apps/deploy-use/create-applications).

+For this example, you'll change some properties of the application's deployment type.
+To change the deployment properties:

- Click the **Deployment Types** tab > **application name** deployment type > **Edit**.
+1. Click the **Deployment Types** tab.
+2. Under **Deployment types:**, select the application **Name**
+3. Click **Edit**.

    ![Edit deployment type](./media/edge-ent-deployment-sccm/edge-ent-create-app-req-2.png)

-## Add a requirement to the deployment type
+### Add a requirement to the deployment type

  Requirements specify conditions that must be met before an application is installed on a device.
 You can choose from built-in requirements or you can create your own.
 For example, you can add a requirement that the application will only be installed on PCs that are running Windows 10 **x86** or **x64**, depending on the installation file's target processor architecture.
-In this example, you will specify Windows 10 **x86**.
+In this example, you'll specify Windows 10 **x86**.

 1. From the deployment type properties page you just opened, click the **Requirements** tab.

-2. Click **Add** to open the **Create Requirement** dialog box.
+2. Click **Add** to open the **Create Requirement** dialog.

     ![Create requirement](./media/edge-ent-deployment-sccm/edge-ent-create-app-req-3.png)